How Much Does It Cost to Insure a Tesla?

 Insurers consider hundreds of factors when calculating rates.
 Depending on the following factors, you could pay significantly more or less to insure a Tesla:

 Coverage Options: Most Tesla drivers carry full coverage car insurance.
 However, some Tesla drivers carry minimum liability insurance, which is the only insurance required in most states.
-If you carry minimum liability insurance, then you could pay as little as $800 per year to insure your Tesla.
+If you carry minimum liability insurance, then minimum liability premiums for Teslas are still cheaper than full coverage, but typically start closer to $1,200–$1,600 per year in most states.
 However, if you cause an accident, you’ll pay for repairs out of pocket.

 State Insurance Laws: Some states have costlier car insurance than others.
-Florida and Michigan, for example, have some of the most expensive insurance premiums in the United States, while Idaho and Ohio have some of the cheapest.
+States like Florida, Michigan, New York, Louisiana, and Nevada continue to have some of the highest car insurance premiums in the country, especially for Tesla models, while Idaho and Ohio have some of the cheapest.
 Depending on your state, you could pay anywhere from $1,500 to $5,500 per year to insure a Tesla.

 Driving History: Insurers use your driving history to calculate rates.
 If you have speeding tickets, at-fault accidents, DUIs, and other incidents on your driving history, then you’ll pay more for car insurance than someone with a clean record.
-A single at-fault accident could double your Tesla car insurance premiums, increasing average rates to over $8,000.
+A single at-fault accident can still raise Tesla insurance premiums significantly, but the increase varies by state and insurer.
+It’s not uncommon to see 25%–60% higher rates after an at-fault accident.

 Age and Gender: Insurers use age and gender to calculate insurance premiums.
-Older males tend to pay less for Tesla car insurance than older females.
-This trend flips for younger drivers, with younger females paying less for car insurance than younger males.
+Insurance companies still use age and gender when allowed by state law, but the differences vary widely.
+Younger drivers — especially under 25 — continue to pay the highest premiums regardless of gender.
 Depending on your age and gender, you could pay significantly more or less for Tesla car insurance.

 ZIP Code: Does your ZIP code have high rates of accidents or vehicle theft?
 Do you park your car in a locked garage at night or on the street?
 Depending on where you park your Tesla, you could pay higher or lower rates for car insurance.
-Insurers use your ZIP Code to determine average premiums.
+Insurers use ZIP codes — and sometimes even more precise geographic data — to determine risk, including accident density, repair availability, and theft rates.

 What’s the Best Insurance Company for Tesla Drivers?